JHaslip/reactbasics/README.md

-# Playing around in Material UI and other react libraries.
+# Playing around in Material UI and other react libraries

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).